 UN Environment supports enhancing sustainable lifestyles on campus, including through awareness-raising and curricula development.
 Working with members of the Global Universities Partnership on Environment and Sustainability, UN Environment is supporting a generation of graduates to better comprehend the importance of the lifestyle, and professional, choices they make.

 Building an understanding of pollution prevention approaches, recognizing best practices and providing a platform for universities to network and share their experiences ensures that students are able to live sustainable lifestyles on campus and off.

-“Educating university students on the links between pollution, ecosystems and their field of study is vital for a step-change in transitioning towards sustainable development,” says UN Environment ecosystems expert Niklas Hagelberg.
+“Educating university students on the links between pollution, ecosystems and their fields of study is a vital step in transitioning towards sustainable development,” says UN Environment ecosystems expert Niklas Hagelberg.

-An interesting footnote is that studies show that women, when informed, are more likely to act on sustainable consumption than their male peers.
+An interesting footnote is that studies show that women, when informed, are more likely to engage in sustainable consumption than their male peers.

 Cover Photo: US Department of Education